Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 The Art Looks Great!

-The Artwork for Fate/Grand Order looks good, but as the story goes on the artwork continues to improve for the main story visuals.
-The character sprits have also improved over the years with certain popular Servants receiving animation updates that make them look better than they used to because the game is three years old and did not have the most impressive art sprites during the first year of the game.
+The artwork for Fate/Grand Order looks good, but as the story goes on the artwork continues to improve for the main story visuals.
+The character sprits have also improved over the years with certain popular Servants receiving animation updates that make them look better than they used to because the game is four years old and did not have the most impressive art sprites during the first year of the game.
 Fate/Grand Order survived as a game due to the IP it was using, but fortunately, the art and the story have improved since launch.

 I like the character art and the sprits look pretty good, barring very old Servants that haven’t gotten animation updates yet.